 Accordingly, authentication using Aadhaar e-KYC services is currently only being offered to private application service providers (ASPs) by the following two government entities:

-Adobe (as an ASP) has partnered with NSDL to provide these Aadhaar e-KYC services to its customers.
+Adobe has partnered with NDSL to provide Aadhaar e-KYC services to our customers worldwide.
+For more information, please see https://helpx.adobe.com/sign/using/adobesign-idp-aadhaar.html

 Indian Stamp Act

 The Indian Stamp Act, 1899, requires that certain documents be stamped at or before the time of execution.
 Currently no laws in India prescribe a method for stamping electronic documents.
 Some states such as Maharashtra, Karnataka and Delhi specifically extend the requirement for stamping to electronic records.
-When stamps are accepted electronically, solutions like Adobe Sign can be tailored to meet those requirements.
+When stamps are accepted electronically.
+Adobe Acrobat Sign can be tailored to meet those requirements.

 Companies should always confirm with their internal legal team whether a document needs to be stamped before signing and executing the document electronically.
 If a document is signed and executed electronically and is required to be stamped, then the company should ensure that a physical copy of the document is prepared and stamped.
 If a document is not properly stamped, then penalties may be imposed.